Matthes-Baer/nvim_config/README.md

 - NeoTest seems to be broken right now (at least for jest), find fix or alternative?
 - Test more with Debug for Rust and Node and apply fixes if needed
 - Add more notes for Diffview Merge Conflict Resolver, LazyGit, Lazydocker, and more
-- Try out GitHub Copilot and note down most important commands
+- Try out GitHub Copilot (inline edits) and note down most important commands
+  - Same for GitHub Copilot Chat (separate plugin)
+  - both plugins can be found in /plugins/general.lua
 - Fix NeoTree move command (`m`)
+- When running `:Lazy sync` a bunch of treesitters fail to compile -> find out why
 - Potentially add a shortcut command for this step:
   - When in `terminal` mode use `CTRL + ALT + ß` and then `<C-n>` to leave the `terminal` mode and switch to `normal` mode
 - ?
 Are there any additional configurations needed to remove unused imports or format them or is it sufficient to have the proper eslint/prettier configs for this?
+- Bring nvim commands from general personal doc to this documentation

 # Additional Information